alirezaghafarollahi/Lammps/README.md

 - Define geometry
 - Define potential parameters including pair/coeff and pair/style
 - Define compute, thermo, and dump parameters
-- Define energy minimization scheme, "cg" or "fire", and parameters such as energy and force criteria.
+- Define energy minimization scheme, `cg` or `fire`
-- Perform the minimization using minimize for 0k and run for finite temperature simulations.
+- Perform the minimization using `minimize etol ftol maxiter maxeval` for 0k and `run N` for finite temperature simulations.
+  -- `etol` and `ftol` are stopping tolerence for energy and force, respectively.

 Here is an example code